hashim222/p5-coding-library/README.md

 - ### Fixed Bugs

+  - When guest users try to add `/bookmarked_topics` to the url manually, they could see all posts that were bookmarked by other users.
+So to fix this bug, I've already created a custom `RedirectUsers` hook with the help of CI moments walkthrough project, which redirects guest users to the homepage if they try to access the authorized content.

 - ### Unfixed Bugs

-  - One of the issues I encountered was that when user/owner clicked on the three-dot icon to edit their profile or post, the dropdown menu would open at the top of the Popular profile page, which I did not want.
+  - One of the issue I encountered was that when user/owner clicked on the three-dot icon to edit their profile or post, the dropdown menu would open at the top of the Popular profile page, which I didn't wanted.
 To fix it, I tried adding margin, but that caused a console error, so I stayed with the previous issue and documented it in the readme.

     ![edit profile dropdown bug](./src/assets/readme-images/three-dot-icon-bug-profile.png)